fahmahmood/CV/README.md

 I am a highly inquisitive, analytical and driven individual aspiring to build systems that provide solutions to real-world problems.

-My decision to enrol in Makers Academy, a selective and hyper-intensive coding programme, enabled me to learn the ways in which I can use tech to change the way (tech and non-tech) people interact with the world and one another.
+My decision to enrol at Makers Academy, a selective and hyper-intensive coding programme, enabled me to learn the ways in which I can use tech to change the way (tech and non-tech) people interact with the world and one another.

 I am looking to work with and learn from dedicated, intelligent and goal-oriented teams where I can utilise my people and strategic thinking skills to make meaningful impact through tech and beyond tech.